hearthforpc-oss/Hearth/README.md

 2. You will see your worlds listed underneath
 3. Check the box next to the world you want to share
 4. Hearth will push it to your Google Drive folder automatically
-5. Your friend opens Hearth and clicks **Sync Now** — your world will appear under your name
+5. Your friend opens Hearth — your world will appear under their name automatically within seconds
 6. Your friend can now download it and play

 ---

+## How Automatic Sync Works

+Hearth keeps everyone in sync without any manual steps:

+- **When Hearth opens** — it immediately pulls any newer worlds from Drive before you do anything
+- **When a game is detected launching** — Hearth pulls the latest version of all shared worlds before you reach the main menu
+- **While Hearth is running** — it checks Drive every 10 seconds and pulls any changes automatically
+- **When you close a game** — Hearth waits 20 seconds then pushes your save to Drive and clears the lock

+You should never need to click Sync Now for normal play.
+It is there as a manual override if you need it.

+---

 ## Playing Together

 **When you want to play solo while your friend is offline:**
-1. Open Hearth and click **Sync Now** to get the latest save
+1. Open Hearth — it will pull the latest save automatically
 2. Launch your game and play
 3. When you close the game, Hearth automatically syncs your progress back to Drive
-4. Your friend can then sync and pick up where you left off
+4. Your friend opens Hearth when they're ready — it pulls your save automatically

 **When you play together at the same time:**
 - One person hosts the game, others join as normal